bcrist/re4k/readme.md

 SLOW should generally be used for any long traces or inter-board connections.
 FAST can be used for short traces where transmission line effects are unlikely.

-## Zero Hold Time
-When a macrocell is configured as an input register, an extra delay can be added to bring `tHOLD` down to 0.
-This also means the setup time is increased as well.
-This is controlled by a single fuse that affects the entire chip.
-Registers whose data comes from product term logic are not affected by this fuse.

 ## Global Output Enables
 All devices have 4 global OE signals.
 The polarity of these signals can be configured globally, and their source depends on the device.